-As of February 29, 2024, neither USCF nor any of the directors or executive officers of USCF own any shares of BNO.
+As of February 28, 2025, none of the directors or executive officers of USCF own any shares of BNO.
+In addition, as of such date, BNO is not aware of any 5% holder of its shares.

 USCF's Responsibilities and Remedies